Admission to Ashlyns School

 In Year Appeals - Appeals resulting from In Year admission applications will be heard within 30 school days of the appeal being lodged.

-September 2014 entry - Appeals resulting from Secondary Transfer and Under 11 applications for admission in September 2014 will be heard according to the following timetable:
+September 2015 entry - Appeals resulting from Secondary Transfer and Under 11 applications for admission in September 2015 must be lodged by 2 April 2015.

 Appellants will be sent notification of their appeal hearing at least 10 clear school days in advance of the hearing.